vsatyakiran/SEO/README.md

 <hr>

+# SERP
+A Search Engine Results Page (SERP) is the page that a search engine displays to a user after they enter a search query.
+SERPs are important for search engine optimization (SEO) because ranking position on a SERP can be highly competitive and impact SEO traffic.
+Users are more likely to click on results at the top of the page, so poor ranking can lead to less exposure, clicks, traffic, and revenue.

+Mailchimp
+SERP: Search Engine Result Pages Explained - Mailchimp Search Engine Results Page (SERP) The page that a search engine returns after a user submits a search query.
+In addition to organic search results, search engine results pages (SERPs) usually include paid search and pay-per-click (PPC) ads.
+Thanks to search engine optimization (SEO), ranking position on a SERP can be highly competitive since users are more likely to click on results at the top of the page.
+With the launch of schema markup, SERPs are becoming much more complex to try to anticipate user needs.

+Semrush
+What Is a SERP?
+Search Engine Results Pages, Explained - Semrush 2 Jan 2023 — What Is SERP?
+“SERP'' stands for “search engine results page.”
+It's a page that a search engine displays to a user after they enter a search query.
+SERPs include links to different webpages that are relevant to the user's query, along with additional information or images.
+Many SERPs contain paid ads at the top, followed by organic results underneath.
+Like this: However, the SERP for one keyword can look a lot different from the SERP for another.
+And those differences have a huge impact on SEO traffic.
+Learn more in our guide below.

+Growth Enablement for Revenue Teams
+What Are SERPs?
+Why SERPs Matter For SEO - SEO Glossary

 # Why is SEO important?

 - SEO is a critical marketing channel.
 First, and foremost: organic search delivers 53% of all website traffic.